stephen1hong/Convolutional-NN-Model/README.md

 Implement the basic building ResNets (50 layers)

 * Zero-padding pads the input with a pad of (3,3)
 * The 2D Convolution has 64 filters of shape (7,7) and uses a stride of (2,2).
-Its name is "conv1".
-BatchNorm is applied to the channels axis of the input.
+"conv1", BatchNorm is applied to the channels axis of the input.
 MaxPooling uses a (3,3) window and a (2,2) stride.
 * The convolutional block uses three set of filters of size [64,64,256], "f" is 3, "s" is 1 and the block is "a".
 The 2 identity blocks use three set of filters of size [64,64,256], "f" is 3 and the blocks are "b" and "c".